Polynomial treewidth forces a large grid-like-minor: Introduction

 \citet{RST-JCTB94} also proved that certain random graphs have treewidth proportional to $\ell^2\log\ell$, yet do not contain an $\ell\times\ell$ grid minor.
 This is the best known lower bound on the function in \thmref{GridMinor}.
 Thus it is open whether polynomial treewidth forces a large grid minor.
 This question is not only of theoretic interest---for example, it has direct bearing on certain algorithmic questions \citep{DemHaj-EuJC07}.
 In this paper we prove that polynomial treewidth forces a large `grid-like-minor'.

-A \emph{grid-like-minor of order} $\ell$ in a graph $G$ is a set \PP\ of paths in $G$, such that the intersection graph of \PP\ is bipartite and contains a $K_{\ell}$-minor.
+A \emph{grid-like-minor of order} $\ell$ in a graph $G$ is a set \PP\ of paths in $G$, such that the intersection graph\footnote{The intersection graph of a set $X$, whose elements are sets, has vertex set $X$ where distinct vertices are adjacent whenever the corresponding sets have a non-empty intersection.} of \PP\ is bipartite and contains a $K_{\ell}$-minor.
 Observe that the intersection graph of the rows and columns of the $\ell\times\ell$ grid is the complete bipartite graph $K_{\ell,\ell}$, which contains a $K_{\ell+1}$-minor (formed by contracting a matching of $\ell-1$ edges).
 Hence, the $\ell\times\ell$ grid contains a grid-like-minor of order $\ell+1$.
 The following is our main result.

 \begin{theorem} \thmlabel{GridLikeMinor} Every graph with treewidth at least $c\ell^4\sqrt{\log \ell}$ contains a grid-like-minor of order $\ell$, for some constant $c$.
 Conversely, every graph that contains a grid-like-minor of order $\ell$ has treewidth at least $\ceil{\frac{\ell}{2}}-1$. \end{theorem}